DetectiveMB/Task-Arithmetic-for-ZS-IR/README.md

 - `Scripts`: the code used to run the experiments, described in detail below.

-## Downloading and sampling the original datasets
+## Downloading the datasets used for the evaluation phase

 The datasets are publicy available at:
 <a href="url">[BEIR](https://github.com/beir-cellar/beir)</a> for Scientific and Biomedical datasets and GermanQuad;